Manchin wavers on Biden's plan, Democrats vow to push ahead

-WASHINGTON (AP) — Sen. Joe Manchin wavered Monday on his support for President Joe Biden's sweeping $1.75 trillion domestic policy proposal, saying instead it’s “time to vote” on a slimmer $1 trillion infrastructure package that has stalled amid talks.
+WASHINGTON (AP) — Pivotal Sen. Joe Manchin wavered on his support for President Joe Biden's sweeping $1.75 trillion domestic policy proposal, but Democratic leaders vowed to push ahead, with initial voting possible on the bill and a related $1 trillion infrastructure package in the House this week.

-The West Virginia Democrat's announcement comes as Democrats want a signal from Manchin that he will support Biden's big package.
+The West Virginia Democrat's announcement Monday came as Democrats wanted assurances from Manchin that he will support Biden's big package.
 He's one of two key holdout senators whose votes are needed to secure the deal and push it toward passage.

-Instead, Manchin rebuffed progressive Democrats, urging them to quit holding “hostage” the smaller public works bill as negotiations continue on the broader package.
+Instead, the conservative Manchin rebuffed progressive Democrats, urging them to quit holding “hostage” the smaller public works bill as negotiations continue on the broader package.

-"Enough is enough," Manchin said at a hastily called press conference at the Capitol.
+"Enough is enough," Manchin said at a hastily called news conference at the Capitol.

 Manchin said he’s open to voting for a final bill reflecting Biden’s big package “that moves our country forward.”
 But he said he’s “equally open to voting against” the final product as he assesses the sweeping social services and climate change bill.